We love where we work!

 And that's the beauty of rivers – they are constantly flowing, and always changing.
 It's one of the many reasons the Kicking Horse River has taught us so much over the years.

 Here are 5 of the lessons our staff have picked up working at Glacier Raft Company, while spending most of their summer hanging out on the water, and around our rafting base.

 1. You can overcome anything

 Running a rafting company has its challenges, something that Carmen Narancsik, one of Glacier’s owners, knows very well.
 In the years that she has managed the scene here, she has learned that you need to be prepared for the unexpected.

 “You can overcome anything,” she explains, adding that although you can plan for a day, it typically never works out the way you imagine.
 In addition to all the regular tasks that need to completed, new issues and problems tend to pop out of nowhere.

 “You just find a way to deal with it all.”
 You need to be open, and you have to be adaptable, she adds.

-“But don’t listen to that ego of yours”, adds Chad.
+Confidence plays a big role in creating a safe environment, “but don’t listen to that ego of yours”, adds Chad.